ros2/design/articles/101_build_tool.md

 A build tool performs the task of building a set of packages with a single invocation.
 For ROS 1 multiple different tools provide support for this, namely `catkin_make`, `catkin_make_isolated`, and `catkin_tools`.
-For ROS 2 the build tool providing this functionality is called `ament_tools`.
+For ROS 2 up to the Ardent release the build tool providing this functionality is called `ament_tools`.

 This article describes the steps to unify these build tools as well as extend the field of application.